How Do Negative Keywords Work, and How Should You Use Them?

 Negative keywords are search queries that you exclude from your paid advertising campaign targeting so you can focus on the keywords that matter to your audience.
 When you add negative keywords, you prevent your ad from showing up for irrelevant queries and wasting your money.

-Here’s the quick explanation of how to find negative keywords:
+Here’s a quick explanation of how to find negative keywords:

 - Use Google’s search term report to see which keywords have triggered your ad.
-Note the keywords that are not relevant at all; this is your first batch of negative keywords.
+Note the keywords that are not relevant at all; this is your first batch of Google search negative keywords.

-- From the same search term report, list the keywords that did not yield quality leads throughout a significant time period.
+- From the same search term report, list the keywords that did not yield quality traffic engagement or leads throughout a significant time period.
 Consider adding these to your negative keyword list too.